jordanwmckee/meme-randomizer/README.md

 ## Description

-This is a simple website that allows users to upload a programming meme, or view existing memes on the page.
+This is a simple website that allows users to upload a programming meme, or randomly view existing uploaded memes.

 ## Viewing Live Site